Tours Sitemap Accessibility Skiptocontent Search

 (3)

-Shortly after the capture of the capital Tripoli by the fighters, internet sites and blogs circulated the claims that massive looting was underway in Libya, and that NATO bombed Leptis Magna, and that prehistoric art sites were vandalised during the recent events in Libya.
+Shortly after the capture of the capital Tripoli by the fighters, internet sites and blogs circulated the claims that massive looting was under way in Libya, Leptis Magna was bombed, and that prehistoric art sites were vandalised during the recent events in Libya.
 The claims originally came from the Russian Nikolai Sologubovsky, apparently a deputy head of a Russian committee of solidarity with the people of Libya and Syria, who told Russian television that the National Museum in Tripoli has been looted and antiquities were being shipped out by sea to Europe.
 The vandalism of rock art sites was confirmed, but this was taking place even long before the war, as covered by Temehu.com here.

 Then on the 11th of September 2011, the Guardian confirms the news that Assaraya Alhamra Museum was indeed vandalised and items were stolen.
 In an article titled: "In Tripoli's museum of antiquity only Gaddafi is lost in revolution", the guardian.co.uk wrote: